Frequently Asked Questions

 New and returning students select their own room assignments throughout the summer.
 You will be able to select your room from a map of the building or by a list of available spaces.

 Starting on July 15, Residence Life makes assignments manually.
 Your assignment will be visible in the housing portal once it is complete.
 You will see your roommates information and email contact.

 Who is my roommate?
 May I contact my roommate before we move in?

-If you have one or more roommates, names and contact information will appear on your room assignment confirmation.
+If you have one or more roommates, names and contact information will appear on your room assignment on the housing portal.
 Feel free to get in touch with your roommate(s) before arriving on campus to get to know one another and discuss who will be bringing what.

 Things to discuss with your roommate: